Well Child and Leg Pains

 The photographs below show a) hyperextension of the little finger (>90 degrees), b) full flexion of the thumb to reach the forearm, c) hyperextension of the elbow and hyperextension of the knee.
 These changes are characteristic of hypermobility and should be symmetrical.

-Discussion should be targeted to explaining the diagnosis of hypermobility and how this should be managed.
-Reassurance should be given and advice about maintaining muscle strength and returning to physical activities – this may require a gradual return to play and sport.
+Discussion should be targeted to explaining hypermobility and how this should be managed.
+Reassurance should be given and advice about maintaining muscle strength, improving stamina and returning to physical activities – this may require a gradual return to play and sport.
 The family and patient should be given information about when to return to seek medical attention again, and particularly about red flag symptoms and worsening pain.